 The script creates the subfolder on D: for the tempdb, then grants permissions to the SQL Server service account, before SQL Server tries to start.

 This type of script and delayed startup is a yet-unsolved necessary complication, but this solution works fine.

-I'm not a fan but it's a solution, and this is certainly the simplest solution, both to implement and maintain.
+I'm not a fan but it's a solution, and this was certainly the simple, though it violated the principles of least privilege.

 3a.
-Azure SQL Server IaaS Agent Extension, installed with VMA third possible solution involves the Azure SQL VM Resource Provider.
+Azure SQL Server IaaS Agent Extension, installed with VM (recommended)A third and best solution involves the Azure SQL VM Resource Provider.
 It places the SQL Server IaaS Agent Extension that connects the SQL instance to the Azure portal for all sorts of easy integrations, bringing a lot of manageability to the Azure Portal.
 It is generally highly recommended.

 "If you create the VM from Azure portal or Azure quickstart templates and place Temp DB on the Local Disk then you do not need any further action."
 Turns out, Solution 3 here is very similar to Solution 1.
 When installed from the marketplace with the SQL Server IaaS Agent installed, the Azure VM has a Windows Scheduled task triggered At Startup to call "C:\Program Files\Microsoft SQL Server IaaS Agent\Bin\SqlIaaSExtension.SqlServerStarter.exe".

 I speculate that this app runs on startup to prep the D: for tempdb, handling the permissions on the D:\TempDb subfolder for the SQL Server service account, which is not a member of the local admins group by default.
 In this case, unlike Solution #1 above, the SQL Server service is not configured to "Automatic (Delayed Startup)", it is still configured to "Automatic", as usual.